davisfeew/base-pw-template/README.md

-# Playwright - mocha test framework.
+# Playwright - Mocha test framework.

 # How to run
     - 1 - "npm install"